realms-team/solserver/README.md

-This repo contains the software to run on the server.
+This repo contains the software to run on the solserver.
 This server:
 * runs a JSON API for managers in the field to report data
 * stores that data in a database
 * runs a web interface for users to see sensor/health data